List of reportedly haunted paintings: Death and the Child

-The paintings of Arshile Gorky, created between 1904 and 1938, are rumored to be cursed, with paintings reportedly falling from walls, catching on fire, and being visited by a black-haired ghost in a blue overcoat.
-On March 1, 1962, American Airlines Flight 1, carrying 87 passengers, 8 crew members, and 15 abstract paintings by Gorky, crashed into a swamp two minutes after takeoff, killing everyone on board and destroying the paintings.

-According to Anthonie Holslag, a researcher studying the aftermath of the Armenian genocide, the painter's work has come to symbolize "everything we lost" for many Armenian survivors, as well as offering identity and a source of strength.

 The Crying Boy

 Prints of The Crying Boy by 20th-century painter Giovanni Bragolin were blamed for a series of house fires in the 1980s, after prints were found undamaged amidst the ruins of multiple burned houses.

 Research at the Building Research Establishment concluded that the prints had been treated with a varnish containing fire retardant, and that the string holding the painting to the wall would be the first to deteriorate, resulting in the painting landing face down on the floor and thus being protected.

 The Hands Resist Him

 Characters in Bill Stoneham's 1972 painting The Hands Resist Him are said to move or leave the painting during the night.
 It is on display at the Perception Gallery in Grand Rapids, Michigan.

 Love Letters

 Richard King's painting Love Letters (painted circa 1990) is said to be haunted by Samantha Houston, a four-year-old girl who fell to her death in the Driskill Hotel in Austin, Texas, where the painting hangs.
 As a result, the expression of the girl in the painting is said to change' whenever one looks away.
 Guests have also reported dizziness, nausea, and feeling like they are floating or falling while viewing the painting.
+Despite the legend, no Samantha Houston has been confirmed to have existed or died by falling.

 The painting is a replica of an original painting by the same name by Charles Trevor Garland (1855–1906).